New England Patriots: Ownership

 In his later career, Kiam's business interests moved on from the Patriots, so he sold them in 1992 to St. Louis businessman James Orthwein.
 During his ownership, Orthwein hired Bill Parcells as head coach and oversaw the drafting of first-overall draft pick quarterback Drew Bledsoe, who helped to return the moribund franchise to respectability.
 He planned to relocate the Patriots franchise to St. Louis, renaming the team the St. Louis Stallions.
 However, those plans were derailed when Boston paper magnate Robert Kraft, owner of Foxboro Stadium, refused to accept a buyout of the lease.
 Kraft used his ownership of the stadium to stage a hostile takeover, offering to pay $175 million for the Patriots franchise knowing that Orthwein no longer wanted the team if he could not move it to St. Louis.
 Although future St. Louis/Los Angeles Rams owner Stan Kroenke offered to buy the team for $200 million and move it to St. Louis, Orthwein would have been saddled with all moving expenses.
 He also would have been responsible for any legal expenses as well, and Kraft had already made it clear that he would go to court to enforce the lease.
 With no other choice, Orthwein accepted Kraft's bid on January 21, 1994.

+Robert Kraft, a native Bostonian and a Patriots fanatic before purchasing the team, bought the franchise in 1994.

 Kraft had been a life-long fan (he was a season ticket holder since 1971) before he purchased the team and intended to support them much more than all of the previous owners did, making multiple moves that have turned New England into an admirable franchise since.
 The Patriots under Kraft have been the NFL's most successful franchise since 1994.
 Since then, the Patriots have appeared in ten Super Bowls, have won six, and had numerous league records established by the franchise.